cruijs/crui/README.md

 ```
 After 3 seconds the input content will be set to `Hello, world!`.

 As we said before, we do not relay on any Virtual DOM, but don't worry, we don't use `.innerHTML` or similar either ;)
-Static nodes gets rendered exactly once on the page and as soon as the component is mounted, while the reactive ones are rendered and updated only when a new value is available on the Stream.
+All nodes are rendered as soon as the component is mounted, but the reactive ones are also updated as soon as a new value is available on the Stream.
 So, every time we enter something in the input, only the text node inside `p` changes; when `echo` change its value programmatically, given that we know this stream is bound to `value` prop, we **do not** render the whole input element again, but rather update the `value` property itself.

 Long story short: we have surgical updates in par with a VDOM, but without all the calculation, diffs and patching required by it and therefore achieving better performance.